modernish/modernish/README.md

 `pushtrap` works like regular `trap`, with the following exceptions:

 * Adds traps for a signal without overwriting previous ones.
-  (However, any traps set prior to initialising modernish, or by bypassing the modernish `trap` alias to access the system command directly, *will* be overwritten by a `pushtrap` for the same signal.
-To remedy this, you can issue a simple `trap` command; as modernish prints the traps, it will quietly detect ones it doesn't yet know about and make them work nicely with the trap stack.)
 * An invalid signal is a fatal error.
 When using non-standard signals, check if [`thisshellhas --sig=`*yoursignal*](#user-content-shell-capability-detection) before using it.